• Home

 It has been raining now all afternoon, so later this evening, Quincy and I will have to go out on a toad hunt.
 We’ve been hearing lots of calling, but have checked every night and not seen any toads, other than our wounded one.
 Hopefully, I’ll have more to report later.

-BirdWatching, Toads Tagged: Eastern Towhee, Injured Toad
+BirdWatching, Toads Eastern Towhee, Injured Toad

 Categories